AplaProject/apla-docs-en/introduction/api2.rst

     GET
     /api/v2/balance/{key_id}

-* *key_id* - wallet number.
-Can be specified in any format - int64, uint64, XXXX-...-XXXX.
+* *key_id* - account id can be specified in any format - ``int64, uint64, XXXX-...-XXXX``.
 This wallet will be searched for in the ecosystem, which the user is currently logged in.

 Response

-* *amount* - wallet balance in minimum units (for example, qAPLA).
+* *amount* - account balance in minimum units (for example, qAPLA),
-* *money* - wallet balance in units (for example, APLA).
+* *money* - account balance in units (for example, APLA).

 Response Example